 'Climbing Old Blush' in bloom on April 15th.
-Unlike many Chinas, which have the rather counter-intuitive habit of darkening with age, Old Blush may start out raspberry pink before fading to a beautiful light pink.
+Unlike many Chinas, which have the counter-intuitive habit of darkening with age, Old Blush starts out raspberry pink before fading to a beautiful light pink.

-DH is on vacation, so of course we worked like crazy this weekend!
 I got 15 yards of compost and 2 loads of screenings last week, and this weekend Gene rented a bobcat so that he could move it around.
 He used the screenings to raise the enrance to the stalls behind the house and even the footing in the round pen.
-I did a lot of aerobic weeding (I'll be pulling chickweed in my nightmares) and spread compost everywhere.
+I did a lot of weeding and spread compost everywhere.

 I am also in the process of re-working a place near Climbing Old Blush.
 The original plan was to have a combination of Baptistias, Carolina Bush Pea, Rugosa roses, Tall Bearded Iris, Woodland Phlox and Iris virginica in the spring, with Brazilian Blue Sage, Summer Phlox and Dahlias taking over later in the year.
-However... in the middle and on one side the iris have been shaded out, and the Woodland Phlox and Iris virginica are struggling in the dry shade of the Baptisias.
-Have I mentioned how very very dry conditions can be in the floodplain?
+Can you see the flaw in this plan?
+Brazilian Blue Sage tends to take over.
+In the middle and on one side the iris have been shaded out, and the Woodland Phlox and Iris virginica are struggling in the dry shade of the Baptisias and sage.
+Have I mentioned how very dry conditions can be in the floodplain?

 So currently the Baptisias stand alone looking like elegant stands of Asparagus among the freshly spread compost.
 I am frustrated and exasperated with this bed; plans that I had 3 years ago after the house was moved have not been carried out or been successful for various reasons.
-Too much other new garden to take care of, for one thing.
-However, I should be grateful that the Baptisias are alive at all.
-I didn't know if flimsy plastic pots would keep voles out, as mice will chew through anything, but lucky for me voles are not mice and so the Baptisia are thriving.
+I should be grateful that the Baptisias are alive at all.
+I didn't know if flimsy plastic pots would keep voles out, as mice will chew through anything, but fortunately voles are not as persistent as mice.

 On to Plan B, which is to add more Baptisias and underplant with ephemerals.
-So in preparation I have sunk in plastic pots, mulched the top with gravel, and put in seeds, which I don't really expect to do anything.
-So I'll be sowing Baptisia in pots on the porch too, to set out in early fall.
+So in preparation I have sunk plastic pots into the ground and mulched the top with gravel.
+I'll be sowing Baptisia in pots on the porch to set out in early fall.
 The ephemerals I want to add include:

 Species tulips (which, like the Baptisia, will have to be protected)